Finance Document Workflow

 Audit logs, approval events, and export attempt tracking designed for finance supportability.

-Flexible downstream handoff into ERP, spreadsheet, and CSV workflows without rebuilding the intake process.
+Flexible downstream handoff into ERP and document-system workflows without rebuilding the intake process.

 Control the workflow before data leaves the document